- Gallup Called to Coach Webcast Series

 - Interested in learning more on this topic?
 Read more about how to improve teamwork in the workplace.

 Cathy DeWeese, Senior Workplace Consultant at Gallup, was our guest on a recent Called to Coach.
-In Part 2 of our series on Teamwork, Cathy spoke about the manager's role in fostering teamwork, including how managers can move from boss to coach.
+In Part 2 of the webcast series on managers and their teams, Cathy spoke about the manager's role in fostering teamwork, including how managers can move from boss to coach.
 In addition, she provided insights on the 5 traits of great managers from Gallup's It's the Manager book: Motivation, Workstyle, Initiation, Collaboration and Thought process.

 Below is a full transcript of the conversation, including time stamps.
 Full audio and video are posted above.